Kaya234/courses-database/README.md

 # Courses Database
-Courses Database is a JSON database for Courses demo page.
+Courses Database is a JSON object database for Courses demo page.
 Each course is represented as a separate object, containing several attributes.

 ## Atributes
 `id [number]` - A unique identifier for the course\